Unstable British spy sent to jihadist camp ‘killed his own child’

 Unstable British spy sent to jihadist camp killed his own child, report claims

-A British spy who was sent by MI6 to a jihadist on the border of Afghanistan and Pakistan, went on to kill his own child, a shock new report has revealed.
+A British spy who was sent by MI6 to a jihadist camp on the border of Afghanistan and Pakistan went on to kill his own child, a shock new report has revealed.

 The unnamed man was sent to infiltrate the camp used by al-Qaeda and the Taliban despite warnings about his emotional instability during the vetting process, according to a report in the Sunday Times.